 This course covers such movements as the Ash Can School, the Regionalists and the Social Realists, who focused on representing American urban and rural environments, as well as the Abstract Expressionists and color-field painters, who left behind the world of traditional representation for explorations of energy and the quietude of meditation.
 Students also explore the interaction of American and European artists as evidenced in such movements as Minimalism, Photo-realism, Conceptualism, and Neo-Expressionism.
+Prerequisite(s): DEN 108, DEN 239, DAH 200, DAH 201

-DAH 336 FROM DAWN TO DECADENCE: THE ART AND ARCHEOLOGY OF ANCIENT EGYPT

-This course examines the history of Egyptian art and architecture from the Predynastic period to the Roman occupation and the beginning of Christianity, with an additional focus on the methods and achievements of the archaeologists and Egyptologists who have discovered and studied the ancient remains.
+DAH 336 FROM DAWN TO DECADENCE: THE ART AND ARCHEOLOGY OF ANCIENT EGYPT This course examines the history of Egyptian art and architecture from the Predynastic period to the Roman occupation and the beginning of Christianity, with an additional focus on the methods and achievements of the archaeologists and Egyptologists who have discovered and studied the ancient remains.